 Old Fashioned German Feather Tree (hardest)

-Main stem or trunk which can be made from a wooden dowel with or without drilled branch holes or heavy guage wire.
+The basic concept goes like this. you need the following: Main stem or trunk which can be made from a wooden dowel with or without drilled branch holes or heavy guage wire.
 Either will work but it is suggested that wooded dowels be used for taller trees.

 Branches made of wire stems covered with feathers continuously wrapped along the entire length.
 Branches should be in several lengths using the larger ones as you move to the bottom of the tree, again similar to the fake christmas tree layout.
 Each section of the tree should have a few or many branches of similar size depending on the fullness of the tree desired.